Ethics and policy

 Ethics and duties of the editor

-The Editor of MTR adheres himself to the highest standards of publication ethics.
+The editor of Maritime Technology and Research (MTR) adheres himself to the highest standards of publication ethics.

 Accountability